AlicenJoyHenning/honours_2023/docs/03_seurat_process.md

 # Alpha Dataset Processing in R with Seurat
 https://satijalab.org/seurat/articles/pbmc3k_tutorial
+Problema: after looking at the differentially expressed genes, I am unsure of how this can be used to annotate the cell types?
+At this stage the clusters have been labeled arbitrarily

 ## Preprocessing Stages
 After going through the first two functions of SASCRiP, the output folder containing barcodes, features, and matrix files were used to go through a manual preprocessing workflow offered by Seurat.